pol-ribera-dev/Friends-NFT/README.md

 The recipient does not need to perform any action.
 Once the NFT is minted, it is automatically transferred to their wallet.

-To store and obtain the IPFS CIDs for my NFT images, I used [Pinata](https://pinata.cloud/), which provides reliable and persistent IPFS pinning.
+To store and obtain the IPFS CIDs for my NFT images, I used [Pinata](https://pinata.cloud/).
+It provides reliable and persistent IPFS pinning.

 ## Testing
 All functions have [tests](https://github.com/pol-ribera-dev/Friends-NFT/blob/main/test/friendsNFTTest.t.sol) implemented.
 To execute these tests: